Since 2004, the Educator Initiative Grant (EIG) program has annually supported teacher-initiated, classroom-based projects in Summit County.

 EIG does not fund:

-• Any materials or supplies not connected to the curricular purpose of EIG (See rubric)
+- Any materials or supplies not connected to the curricular purpose of EIG (See Evaluation Criteria)

 How Much Should I Request?

-• Grants to improve achievement in two or more classrooms: Up to $10,000
+- Grants to improve achievement in two or more classrooms, grade levels, or departments: Up to $10,000

 Grant Preparation Workshops